Owner's Manual

 🛞

 Check tire pressure monthly15-18 PSI for dirt.
-Low tires = poor handling and faster wear.
+Low tires = bad handling.

 🧴

-Lube the chain every 2-3 ridesCheap chain lube from any auto store works.
+Lube the chain every 2-3 ridesAny chain lube works.
 Keeps things smooth and quiet.

 Happy with your bike?
 Refer a friend and earn up to $75 cash.